nlezoray-tech/Creatio-php-connector/README.md

 Creatio PHP Connector

-Connecteur PHP (Guzzle) pour Creatio avec deux modes d’accès :
+PHP connector (Guzzle) for Creatio with two access modes:
-OAuth (récupération d’un token auprès de l’Identity Server puis appels OData avec Bearer), OData (accès direct à l’API OData de Creatio).
+OAuth (retrieving a token from the Identity Server then making OData calls with Bearer), OData (direct access to Creatio's OData API).

 Installation
 composer require nlezoray/creatio-php-connector

-Fichiers à modifier
+Files to edit
 1) OAuth : src/Creatio/Adapter/CreatioOAuthAdapter.php
 2) OData : src/Creatio/Adapter/CreatioODataAdapter.php

 php examples/basic.php

 Licence
 MIT.
-Voir le fichier LICENSE.
+See the LICENSE file.

 Contributions
-Issues et PR bienvenues.
-Merci de ne pas inclure de secrets dans les exemples ou tests.
+Issues and PRs welcome.
+Please do not include secrets in examples or tests.